Nasdaq to Corporate America: Make your boards more diverse or get out - KESQ

 The exchange joins a growing group of voices pushing for greater diversity in boardrooms.
 In September, California Governor Gavin Newsom signed a law that would require at least one minority member on the boards of all publicly traded companies based in California.
 And in January, Goldman Sachs announced it would not take a company public unless it has at least one diverse board member.

-But boards are still a bastion of white male power in corporate America.
+But boards are still a bastion of White male power in corporate America.
 A study in September by ISS ESG, the responsible investment arm of Institutional Shareholder Services, found that only 16.8% of 33,000 directors at large cap companies belong to a minority group, and only 27.4% of directors are women.
+And 55 of the 496 large cap companies measured by ISS ESG, or 11%, had no diverse directors.

-And there are critics of the push to require even minimal diversity on boards.
-The conservative group Judicial Watch filed a lawsuit in September seeking to block the California law requiring at least one minority director on publicly-traded companies there.
+But there are critics of the push to require even minimal diversity on boards.
+The conservative group Judicial Watch filed a lawsuit in September seeking to block the California law requiring at least one minority director on publicly-traded companies based there.

-“California’s government has a penchant for quotas that are brazenly unconstitutional,” said Judicial Watch President Tom Fitton.
-“Gender quotas and now new quotas for numerous other groups for corporate boards are slaps in the face to the core American value of equal protection under the law.”

 Comments